-The classroom teacher, with the assistance of the administration as needed, is responsible for maintaining discipline of the students in the classroom and in other areas when students are under his or her supervision.
+The classroom teacher, with the assistance of the administration as needed, is responsible for maintaining discipline of the students in the classroom and in other areas when students are under their supervision.
 The teacher may take all reasonable action to carry out this responsibility.